undefined-moe/cerberus/README.md

    <img width=256 src="./web/img/mascot-puzzle.png" alt="A smiling chibi dark-skinned anthro jackal with brown hair and tall ears looking victorious with a thumbs-up" />
 </center>

-Caddy plugin version of [Anubis](https://github.com/TecharoHQ/anubis/).

-This plugin provides a Caddy handler that blocks unwanted requests using a sha256 PoW challenge.
+Cerberus guards the gates of open source infrastructure using a sha256 PoW challenge to protect them from unwanted traffic.
+It provides a Caddy handler that can be applied to existing Caddy servers.

+This project started as a Caddy port of [Anubis](https://github.com/TecharoHQ/anubis/) and is now a standalone project.
 While Anubis focuses on protecting websites from AI scrapers, Cerberus serves a different purpose: it's designed as a last line of defense to protect volunteer-run open source infrastructure from aggressive PCDN attacks.
-Different design decisions were made to achieve this goal.
+We would do whatever it takes to stop them, even if it means sacrificing a few innocent cats.

+For now, the project is still mostly a re-implementation of Anubis, but it's actively developed, and will eventually employ more aggressive techniques.
+You can check the [Roadmap](#roadmap) section for more details.

 ## Usage